Posterrama/posterrama/README.md

 **Wallart Mode**
 Multi-poster grid that intelligently fills your screen with dynamic layouts.

+**Smart Caching**
+Advanced image caching system with automatic cleanup and optimization for faster loading.

 **Universal Compatibility**
 Works seamlessly with Plex, TMDB, TVDB, and streaming services across all devices.

+**Admin Dashboard**
+Comprehensive web interface for managing sources, display settings, and monitoring system health.

+**Real-time Updates**
+Automatic synchronization with your media servers for the latest posters and metadata.

+**Responsive Design**
+Optimized layouts for every screen size from mobile phones to 4K displays.

+**API Integration**
+RESTful API with OpenAPI documentation for custom integrations and automation.

 <div align="center">